math-comp/mcb/docs/README.md

 directory, and then `make index.html` to generate new index.html.
 Then one needs to commit the changes including `index.htpl`, `index.html`, and the `snippets/` directory.

+To update all parts of the index.html file one needs type `make clean && make all`.